LuminosoInsight/luminoso-bi-tool-connector/README.md

+## Luminoso Business Intelligence Connector

+**ALPHA** this repository contains connectors for business intelligence tools connecting to Luminoso.

-## Luminoso Tableau Web Data Connector
+## Tableau Web Data Connector

 **ALPHA** this connector is currently alpha and only useful for testing purposes.
 Use at own risk.
 >> This readme hosted at: [https://luminosoinsight.github.io/luminoso-bi-tool-connector/](https://luminosoinsight.github.io/luminoso-bi-tool-connector/)